MacroMelon/mp-hand-gesture-tracking-udp/README.md

 Simple handlandmark detection and gesture recognition using mediapipe in python

-Also sets up a UDP server that you can get the data from
+Also sets up a UDP server (Open sound control (OSC) protocol) that you can get the data from

 For a university project.